- Applies to:

 Regulations for F-2 Status state you may not engage in full-time study outside of high school unless it is for recreation only.

-You must have F-1 Student Status to attend classes at any U.S. college to which you have been admitted including Calvin.
+You must have F-1 Student Status to attend classes at any U.S. college or university to which you have been admitted including Calvin.

 You have two options to attain F-1 status:

-- Return to your home country during the summer to apply for an F-1 Student Visa with an I-20 issued from Calvin College.
+- Return to your home country during the summer to apply for an F-1 Student Visa with an I-20 issued from Calvin University.

 - Apply to the USCIS for a Change of Status (COS) to F-1 Student Status.

-- If you are an F-2 student and wish to stay in the States to attend college after graduating high school, you must apply for a Change of Status.
+- If you are an F-2 student and wish to stay in the States to attend college or university after graduating high school, you must apply for a Change of Status.

-- Attending college before you have actually been given F-1 status constitutes failure to maintain your current F-2 status.
-If a student begins college on F-2 status, it is certain that the COS application will be denied.
+- Attending university before you have actually been given F-1 status constitutes failure to maintain your current F-2 status.
+If a student begins university on F-2 status, it is certain that the COS application will be denied.
 A denial will mean exiting the country.

-It is very important that you are admitted to the college early so that a Change of Status application can be submitted and hopefully adjudicated before college begins.
+It is very important that you are admitted to the university early so that a Change of Status application can be submitted and hopefully adjudicated before university begins.
 The application period can take up to 6 months.
-Only when F-1 Student Status has been granted should you actually attend college.
+Only when F-1 Student Status has been granted should you actually attend university.

 Please contact the International Admissions Team.